 The Stigma Clock - This was projected across landmarks in the UK

 Most notably, the clock lit up the Tower of London.
-You can watch the film of the event here.
+Watch the film of the event.

 We strived to cut the clock and reduce the time it takes for Veterans to come forward by asking our supporters to hold their own events.

 Organising events in your community helps build awareness, brings the community together and raises vitals funds that will help us to help those who need it, much sooner.

 The delay in Veterans reaching out is partly due to believing civilian services will not understand or support them (28%)* and a fear of being treated differently by friends (25%)*.

 Together, we helped 4,194 additional wounded, injured and sick individuals between August 2017 and August 2018.